brisa-build/brisa/docs/03-api-reference/03-extended-html-attributes/debounceEvent.md

 > [!CAUTION]
 >
-> Only works in the HTML elements that trigger the action, if you use it in the components as a prop it will only work if you use it inside the component to link it with the HTML element that triggers the action.
-The only exception is to use it in a web-component from a server component, as the web components are transformed into real HTML elements that trigger actions, then in this case it does work.

-> [!CAUTION]
->
-> This is only implemented for server actions, for browsers events inside web components it does not apply since we do not modify the original event.
+> This is only implemented for server actions, for web component events it does not apply since we do not modify the original event.

 ### Support